gvorbeck/container-pricing/README.md

 These settings control the page's layout template, url, and CSS slug.
 Be careful when changing these settings.

 #### Banner
 The homepage banner is controlled via the `banner` parameter.
-The various `size` parameters are for the different width layouts.
+The various `size` sub-parameters are for the different width layouts.

 #### Page content